bencrannich/notes/NFS Root Filesystem.md

 # NFS Root Filesystem

-Provided a suitable kernel (many are default), Linux can use an NFS mount as a root filesystem.
+Provided a suitable kernel (many are by default), Linux can use an NFS mount as a root filesystem.
 This is useful for:—

 - diskless devices
 - single-system image clusters